‘Ilish’ (Hilsa) isn’t just a fish, rather it’s an emotion for Bongs living across the globe.

 When Sir Radcliff drew the line of partition between the two Bengals, he also divided the river – with India having Ganga & Padma flowing through Bangladesh.
 I guess it was ‘ilish’ from the Padma that kept on ringing a familiar bell in the hearts of the people living on both sides of the border.
 Truth be told, I have grown up seeing ‘ilish’ as an object of sentiment – and we Bengalis uphold it to the world as ‘the finest among the finest’ of what Bengali cuisine has to offer.

-When I told my friends that I’m going to Bangladesh, everyone was like – “Okhane giye Padma’r Ilish khabi toh?”
+When I told my friends that I was going to Bangladesh, everyone was like – “Okhane giye Padma’r Ilish khabi toh?”
 (You’ll have the ilish from Padma River there?)
-I knew it was something I can’t afford to miss – as they say, the fish procured from the Padma is more delicious than those in Ganga.
+I knew it was something I couldn’t afford to miss – as they say, the fish procured from the Padma is more delicious than those in Ganga.
 ‘Maybe it’s hype’, I thought in my mind, until I was in Mawa, by the banks of the river – and witnessed that the hunt for hilsa is a real deal out here.
 Hilsa here is considered similar to gold, and the fish caught at Mawa is exported across the world.

 Considering the famous traffic of Dhaka, we planned to leave early in the morning (around 7’O clock) to sway through the crowded streets and effectively hit the Dhaka – Mawa Expressway, which is the first national expressway in Bangladesh.
 It’s a beautiful drive of approximately 50 KM and takes about 2 hours to reach Mawa Ghat – one of the biggest ferry terminals in the country.